 Why Does Shopping Make You Happy?

 For many people, there is a certain kind of excitement and pleasure that comes with shopping for new things.
-It might be clothing, books, homeware, technology, or any number of other things – the point is not what is being bought (everyone’s tastes are different), but the fact that the act of shopping does something to us to make us feel happy.
+It might be clothing, books, homeware, technology, a custom iPhone case, or any number of other things – the point is not what is being bought (everyone’s tastes are different), but the fact that the act of shopping does something to us to make us feel happy.
 The phrase ‘retail therapy’ is often used and it makes sense because shopping can be a kind of therapy for some people.
 As long as you don’t overspend which can lead to more problems than it solves, shopping really can help you in lots of different ways.
 Here are some of the reasons why buying things makes us so happy.

 Day to day life can be extremely stressful.
 There always seems to be something that needs to be done or someone who needs to be answered.
 This might be at work or at home, and the problem can become so great that it makes us ill.
 Stress is a recognized medical issue and it can mean time off from work.
 Stress causes other mental illnesses such as depression and anxiety, but it also has an affect on our physical health – too much stress over a prolonged period can lead to further health ailments, too.